 Our school shares information about state standards, assessment and student achievement with families in multiple ways.

-During Open House (TBD) standards will be shared at each grade level with families
+During Open House standards will be shared at each grade level with families

-Information will be shared with families: on school website, virtual conferences and individual teacher virtual platforms
+During virtual learning information will be shared with families: on school website, conferences and individual teacher virtual platforms

 MPO-Monthly Parent Organization meetings

 Ø Fall Conferences (November 17 & 18 2022)

 Ø Spring Conferences (March 9 & 10 2023)

 Ø End of the Year Report-Mailed to families